sourcegraph/about/handbook/support/support-managed-instances.md

 Should you find yourself in a situation where you need to login to a customer's instance directly, make sure you inform the customer before you do so, and provide thorough and clear context for your reasoning behind needing to do so.
 Be **completely transparent** about your intentions so that you and the customer are on the same page.

 ## Requesting Help
 It is important to do everything we can to solve issues with managed instances ourselves, but realistically, this won't always be the case.
 As a general reminder, if you are stuck on an issue, always engage your CSE teammates first.
 Specifically, reach out to Mariam, Don or Jason and request help.
-If they can't figure out what's going on, work with them to engage the distribution teamy in the way they've asked [here](https://about.sourcegraph.com/handbook/support/engaging-other-teams).
+If they can't figure out what's going on, work with them to engage the distribution team in the way they've asked [here](https://about.sourcegraph.com/handbook/support/engaging-other-teams).

 To be clear, there is nothing wrong with engaging the distribution team, as long as it is the last step in our process towards finding a solution, and that it only be taken when absolutely necessary.